Compare Logitech G512 vs ASUS ROG Azoth Extreme

 4.4

-Frame rigidity is excellent in the reviews, with very little flex and repeated mentions of a rigid, stable chassis.
+Frame rigidity is strong across reviews, with little flex and a sturdy desk presence.

 Product 2: ASUS ROG Azoth Extreme